 Providing oversight of the SHSP process is the Executive Committee and Implementation Team, the LHSC plays a critical role in both groups with the Executive Director serving as an active member of the Executive Committee with leadership from the DOTD, and LSP, and the Implementation Team includes representatives from key Federal, state, and local agencies; private-sector representatives; leaders of the statewide emphasis area teams; and the coordinators of each regional safety coalition.
+The LHSC is also integrally involved in the SHSP update process that occurs every five years.

-SHSP coordination is enhanced by the Regional Traffic Safety Coalitions which includes local governments, local law enforcement, metropolitan planning organizations (MPOs), and other traffic safety advocates who share a common goal of achieving statewide targets at the regional-level utilizing local solutions to improve safety.
+SHSP coordination is enhanced by the Regional Traffic Safety Coalitions that includes local governments, local law enforcement, metropolitan planning organizations (MPOs), and other traffic safety advocates who share a common goal of achieving statewide targets at the regional-level utilizing local solutions to improve safety.
 The Regional Traffic Safety Coalitions focus on the five SHSP emphasis areas, four of which are behavioral (occupant protection, impaired driving, distracted driving, and young drivers).
 Depending upon the project, the coalitions may receive funding from the LHSC or DOTD.
-The Regional Traffic Safety Coalitions also share strategies and initiatives for improving safety with LHSC such as No Refusal weekends and the Sudden Impact teen program.
+The Regional Traffic Safety Coalitions also share strategies and initiatives for improving safety with LHSC such as No Refusal weekends, proactive enforcement to address the identified emphasis areas, and varied educational and outreach programs such as Operation Lifesaver, SADD Rock the Belt, Sudden Impact, ThinkFirst, and Stroll into Safety to name a few.